Score Status

 About this policy

-There are many international frameworks that try to provide joined-up targets and support national conservation efforts in different ways.
+There are many international frameworks that try to provide joined-up targets and support national conservation efforts on land and sea.
 Arguably the most important and comprehensive are the UN Sustainable Development Goals (SDGs), adopted by 193 countries in 2015, which combine ambition on sustainability with targets for economic development and shared prosperity.
-Of the 17 goals, SDG 14 (Life Below Water) and SDG 15 (Life on Land) are particularly important to environmental conservation, although all 17 are vital to building a green and fair economy.
+Of the 17 goals, SDG 14 (Life Below Water) and SDG 15 (Life on Land) are particularly important for ocean & land conservation, although all 17 are vital to building a comprehensive and inclusive blue and green economies.

 Policy methodology